davwheat/react-native-smart-scroll-view/README.md

 ### TODO

+> **From original repo.
+I am not promising anything from this list...**

 - Allow for more types other than text input to have smart scroll functionality.
   - i.e. a customisable picker component that can be used to replace keyboard to allow the user to select a value from a picker.
-  - Any image, button, slider....
+  - Any image, button, slider
 - Allow for header/banner above keyboard.
-- Better animations....
+- Better animations
 - Your issues/suggestions!

-##### Feel free to comment, question, create issues, submit PRs... to make this view even smarter